 GIFTS UP THE CHAIN

-The sculpture is made of a dried rose bouquet, wrapped in silk (Habotai paj silk, made in India) that was dyed using rose petals.
 The bouquet of roses is wrapped in fabric and tied snug.
-I was thinking about embalming practices while doing it, specifically thinking about the ancient Andean practice of wrapping the dead in specially crafted textiles before burial.
+I was thinking about embalming practices while doing it, specifically about the ancient Andean practice of wrapping the dead in specially crafted textiles before burial.
 At the same time, tying the roses snug reminded me of swaddling babies.

 This method of working was chosen to honour the spirit of the roses.
 The plants lived one day long ago and I seek to extend their life as an art object and gift to you.